Portraits of her: 7 tips for working with Models on TFP shoots

 During the shoot, things will come up.
 I like to show the model some of the photos from behind the camera so she can make adjustments if necessary.
 Shooting tethered is a great idea for indoor shoots so the team can have instant feedback and review images.

-I shoot with the Sony A7ii Mirrorless Camera and I transfer my photos via bluetooth to my phone when the model is changing.
+I shoot with the Sony A7ii Mirrorless Camera and my favorite portrait lens the Sony 55mm f1.8.
+Then, I transfer my photos via bluetooth to my phone when the model is changing.
 I have them ready to preview before the next set.
 It tends to work really well when onsite.

 6. Follow up and updates

 Once the collaboration is finished, make sure to follow-up with the model with final images and any requests you have.
 I always request the model tag/credit me on social media for more exposure.
 I make it clear that no filters or effects are to be put onto the images when posting.

 7. Contracts/Model Releases

 I know many photographers who will not shoot without a contract in place.
 This usually is a release form that is signed by the model and photographer so both parties can share the photos online.

 Many contracts have different stipulations, so make sure to send them over to the model asap before the shoot.
 This was it gives both parties the opportunity to review and answer any questions that come up.